NishiyamaPedro/DualShock-Rumble-Extension/README.md

 https://github.com/NishiyamaPedro/DualShock-Rumble-Extension/releases

 **It is highly recommended that you use HidHide and xOutput 3 with this driver for the best experience.**

-### Know Issus

- - Port 2 vibrations are being redirected to the Port 1.

 ### Credits